lakefox/p2p-network/README.md

 ## Connecting

-LakeFox is a platform/language indepentent framework, it communtinicates through wesockets and runs anywhere Node.Js runs.
+LakeFox is a platform/language indepentent framework, it communtinicates through websockets and runs anywhere Node.Js runs.

 1. Start LakeFox on the players computer
 ``` shell